ojjo-sh/toodledoodledoo/README.md

 ```bash
 $ npm run migrate
 ```
 __NOTE:__ If the above command fails, before posting an issue, sanity check yourself.
 Make sure Postgres is running and your `dev.toml` is configured correctly.
+The script should also be indempotent, so don't worry about running it again.

 3) You can finally start the dev server by running: